codybartfast/csv/ReadMe.md

 ### Creating Objects from CSV Text

-Given this CSV text for the [second season][BbtS2] of The Big Bang Theory:
+Given this CSV text for some episodes from the [second season][BbtS2] of The Big Bang Theory:

 ```csv
 Title,No. overall,No. in season,Original air date,Prod. code,U.S. viewers